 Most underlayment consists of two layers: a felt layer that provides cushioning and a vapor barrier that protects the flooring from moisture and mold growth.
 Underlayment also features adhesive tape, which helps connect each strip of laminate, ensuring there are no gaps.

-If you’re considering installing laminate flooring and are on the hunt for the best underlayment, read on to learn about what features to consider when shopping for this material and learn why the products below are considered among the best you can use in your laminate flooring project.
+Read on to learn about what features to consider when shopping for the best laminate underlayment and learn why the products below are considered among the best you can use.

 - BEST OVERALL: Roberts First Step 630-Square Foot Roll Underlayment